Strivin0311/ai-learning/tasks/l2/l2search.md

 # Learning to Search
-*Here's some resources about Learning to Search*
+*Here're some resources about Learning to Search*

 #### Learning to prune: Speeding up repeated computations [`UNREAD`]